AlibabaCloudDocs/ess/intl.en-US/API Reference/Scaling configuration/CreateScalingConfiguration.md

 -   Valid values when DataDisk.N.Category is set to cloud\_essd: 20 to 32768
 -   Valid values when DataDisk.N.Category is set to ephemeral\_ssd: 5 to 800

-If this parameter is specified, the data disk size must be greater than or equal to that of the snapshot specified by SnapshotId. |
+The value of this parameter must be greater than or equal to that of the snapshot specified by SnapshotId. |
 |DataDisk.N.SnapshotId|String|No|s-280s7\*\*\*\*|The ID of the snapshot used to create data disk N. Valid values of N: 1 to 16.
 When this parameter is specified, the DataDisk.N.Size parameter is ignored.
 The size of the disk will be the same as that of the specified snapshot.

-If you specify a snapshot that was created on or before July 15, 2013, the operation fails and returns InvalidSnapshot.TooOld. |
+If you specify a snapshot that was created on or before July 15, 2013, the operation fails and the system returns InvalidSnapshot.TooOld. |
 |DataDisk.N.Category|String|No|cloud\_ssd|The category of data disk N. Valid values of N: 1 to 16.
 Valid values:

 -   cloud: basic disk.
 The DeleteWithInstance attribute of a basic disk created together with the instance is true.